Lao New Year's traditional focus draws tourists

-VIENTIANE On the first day of "Pi Mai Lao," or Lao New Year, the capital Vientiane wakes up to the sound of Buddhist monks chanting in the ancient Pali language as women in traditional silk skirts gather at dawn to offer alms to monks in orange collared robes.
+VIENTIANE, April 16 On the first day of "Pi Mai Lao," or Lao New Year, the capital Vientiane wakes up to the sound of Buddhist monks chanting in the ancient Pali language as women in traditional silk skirts gather at dawn to offer alms to monks in orange colored robes.

 Phonesavanh Xaypanya, 63, is one of them.
 Together with her five-year-old grand-daughter Malaythong she kneels down to offer homemade sticky rice wrapped in banana leaves.